dnlvarga/dnlvarga.github.io/Web/file_upload.md

     <script type="text/javascript">alert(window.origin);</script>
   </svg>
   ```
   Once we upload the image to the web application, the XSS payload will be triggered whenever the image is displayed.
+Funny enough, this payload executes, when we visit this page. :D

 ### XEE
 With SVG images, we can also include malicious XML data to leak the source code of the web application, and other internal documents within the server.